-Cartridge Fuse: A cartridge fuse consists of a porcelain tube with metal and caps to which the element is attached.
+Cartridge Fuse: A cartridge fuse consists of a porcelain tube with metal and caps to which element is attached.
 The tube is filled silica.
-They have the advantage ever the rewirable fuse of not deteriorating, of accuracy in breaking at rated values and of not arcing when interrupting faults.
+They have the advantage ever the rewirable of not deteriorating, of accuracy in breaking at rated values and of not arcing when merupting faults.
 They are however, expensive to replace.

-High-Breaking Capacity (HBC): It is a sophisticated variation of the cartridge fuse and is normally found protecting motor circuits and industrial installations.
-Porcelain body filled with silica with a silver element and lug type and caps.
-It is very fast acting and can discriminate between a starting surge and an overload.
+Sch -Breaking Capacity (HBC): It is a sophisticated variation of the cartridge fuse and sormally found protecting motor circuits and industrial installations.
+Porcelain body Control with silica with a silver element and lug type and caps.
+It is very fast acting and can escriminate between a starting surge and an overload.

-Miniature Circuit Breakers (MCB): These protective devices have to elements, one thermal and one electro-magnetic.
-The fir, a bi-metal strip, operates for over loads and the second, a sensitive solenoid, detects short circuits.
-These types of fuses most useful in todays.
+Circuit Breakers (MCB): These protective devices have to elements, one meal and one electro-magnetic.
+The fir, a bi-metal strip, operates for over loads and the econd, a sensitive solenoid, detects short circuits.
+These types of fuses most useful in ours.
 They have good advantages for example, after breaking circuit.
-The fuse may be reset and it has not got any damage after they have operated.
-Faulty circuit can be identified easily whit an ON or OFF position of device.
+The fuse may be even and it has not got any damage after they have operated.
+Faulty circuit can be identified whit an ON or OFF position of device.